cc7623/cc7623.github.io/appleinternal-list.md

 #### A list of a bit of AppleInternal software.
 Found from multiple sources- Reddit, archive.org, Twitter, and Telegram. *Note- there are more people which have uploaded software, I just forgot to credit them here.
 All credits to original uploaders.*
 Engaging in illegal activity is not condoned.
 This information is provided for __*educational purposes only*__.
 Use at your ***OWN RISK***.
 If anything is missing or you would like to add to the list (please, if you can), [create an issue](https://github.com/cc7623/cc7623.github.io/labels/appleinternal%20addition%2Ffix) and I'll get to it.

+Demo Apps coming soon in the next few hours.

 ***

 #### Sections